Last Updated on by

 - Slurred speech

 Each of these symptoms can be indicative of another illness or disorder, but they should always be investigated by a physician, especially if you have never experienced the symptom before.
 You do not want to ‘wait and see’ with anything beyond the questionable breath.
 If HE gets to an advanced stage, you can look forward to hepatic coma (coma hepaticum) and possibly death, if not diagnosed and treated in time.
 And even if you are successfully treated in the advanced stages, and your life is saved, you may have to live with permanent brain damage for the rest of your life.
-So, early diagnoses is the goal.
-But more than that, you want to prevent development of HE altogether.
+So, early diagnosis is the goal.
+But more than that, you want to prevent the development of HE altogether.